Updated August 2022

 Luckily, there are some steps you can take to ensure your event has the biggest impact possible.
 Use these promotional methods to make sure your open house is well-attended and more likely to lead to a sale.

-If you’re planning an open house, you likely already know that you’ll need to place a sign in front of the property advertising the upcoming event.
-But have you considered the other signage you’ll need to create?
+If you’re planning an open house, you already know that you’ll need to place a sign in front of the property advertising the upcoming event.
+But have you considered other signage that can more widely promote your event?

 For one, you shouldn’t underestimate the potential of posting flyers at community gathering places, like coffeehouses.
 The amount of foot traffic at these spots means you’re more likely to connect with relevant leads.

 Additionally, you’ll also want to set up directional signs the day of the event.
-Whether or not these efforts actually get any additional buyers to come to the open house, the extra signage will be helpful to your attendees who may be less familiar with the neighborhood.
+Whether these efforts get additional buyers to come to the open house, the extra signage will be helpful to your attendees who may be less familiar with the neighborhood.

 For some printable signage and other resources you can use to spruce up your open house, click here.